 The Swedish Sea Rescue Society

 This is a non-profit association founded by some real enthusiasts in 1907.
-More than 100 years later the enthusiasm still remains and they are always prepared to be of assistance whenever there is a need.
+More than 100 years later, the enthusiasm remains, and they are always prepared to be of assistance whenever there is a need.

 Thanks to 2.000 volunteer crew members, rescue services are always available 24 hours a day anywhere along the Swedish coast and on the major lakes.

-The volunteers work as carpenters, doctors, fishermen, salesmen, plumbers, teachers and many other occupations.
-The sea rescue volunteers are willing to go out in any weather, at any time even during normal work hours or in the middle of the night.
+The volunteers work as carpenters, doctors, fishermen, salespeople, plumbers, teachers and many other occupations.
+The sea rescue volunteers are willing to go out in any weather, even during normal work hours or in the middle of the night.